Mom0aut/DynamicRelations/README.md

     end
 ```

-For Example with following Entities:
+For example with following entities:

 - Person
 - Dog
 - Document

-A Person can have a Dog and both Entites could have Documents(Person Info Documents and Dog Info Documents).
+A person can have a dog and both entites could have documents(person info documents and dog info documents).
 Now you
-could add Dynamic Relations to all Enties which could look like this:
+could add dynamic relations to all entities which could look like this:

 ```mermaid
 graph TD;